xd009642/xd009642.github.io/_posts/2026-04-01-My-Experience-as-a-Rice-Farmer.markdown

 Rice fields are typically placed near rivers, before planting we have to flood and level the fields.
 We'll go down into the river, and place a wooden board by a drainage pipe at the edge redirecting water down that pipe and into a channel next to the field.
-We can then open hole and let water go from that channel into the field.
-Water can then drain out of the edge of the field when it gets so full and it continues on down entering other fields and eventually back into the river.
+We can then open a hole and let water go from that channel into the field.
+Water can then drain out of the edge of the field when it gets full, continuing on into other fields and eventually back into the river.
 The water will rejoin the river in part so that farming doesn't dry out rivers and ensure the longevity of the environment.